Triathlon at the 2024 Summer Paralympics – Men's PTS2

-The Paratriathlon at the 2024 Summer Paralympics – Men's PTS2 event at the 2024 Summer Paralympics took place at 07:15 CET on 1 September 2024 at Pont Alexandre III, Paris.
+The Triathlon at the 2024 Summer Paralympics – Men's PTS2 event at the 2024 Summer Paralympics took place at 07:15 CET on 1 September 2024 at Pont Alexandre III, Paris.
 10 athletes representing 8 nations competed.

 Venue

-The Para triathlon course will start from Pont Alexandre III bridge near Seine River and will end at the same place.
+The triathlon course will start from Pont Alexandre III bridge near Seine River and will end at the same place.
 The event will be over sprint distance.
 There will be 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay and last leg of 5 km run will end at Pont Alexandre III bridge.